thegoodparty/Voter-file-ETL/README.md

 # Goodparty.org Voterfiles ETL client

-Loads voter files from s3 into postgres using prisma.
+Loads voter files from s3 or local files into postgres using prisma.

 # Installation: